CodingErik/Fitness-Tracker/README.md

 ## Description

-**Workout Tracker** A consumer will reach their fitness goals quicker when they track their workout progress.
+**Fitness Tracker** A consumer will reach their fitness goals quicker when they track their workout progress.

 ---